jooapa/jammer/scripts/README.md

   `<output>/tools/` and caches it there.
 The first packaging run therefore needs network access when `appimagetool` is not already installed.
 - Windows installer creation requires Windows and `makensis` on `PATH`.
-- macOS archives require macOS and universal `libbass.dylib`, `libbassmidi.dylib`, and `libbassopus.dylib` under `libs/macos/universal/`.
+- macOS archives can be cross-packaged on Linux or built on macOS and require universal `libbass.dylib`, `libbassmidi.dylib`, and `libbassopus.dylib` under `libs/macos/universal/`.
 BASS AAC is not used on macOS.
-Both x64 and arm64 slices are verified with `lipo`; archives are unsigned and unnotarized.
+Both x64 and arm64 slices are verified before packaging; archives are unsigned and unnotarized.
   Install `ffmpeg` separately and keep it on `PATH`.

 The script never bundles yt-dlp.
 Jammer installs it into its user-writable tools directory.